szumaster1/game-server/README.md

 <details>

-<summary>Git (Linux)</summary>
+<summary>Linux</summary>

-## Git on Linux
+### Git on Linux

-### 1. Install Via Package Manager
+#### 1. Install Via Package Manager

 ![Linux](https://i.imgur.com/htuf2ii.png)

 The easiest way to install Git on Linux is through the package manager for your distribution.
 For Debian-based distributions like Ubuntu, you can use the apt package manager:

 ```
 sudo apt-get install git
 ```

-### 2. Verify the Installation
+#### 2. Verify the Installation

 Open Terminal and type in the following: